Zvapo/swap-monitor/README.md

-# Base Network DEX Monitor
+# Base Network Swap Monitor

 A React application for monitoring swaps on Base Network DEX pools.
 As of now this application allows to: